-Dizziness is a term used to describe a feeling of being off balance or unsteady.
+Dizziness is a feeling of being off balance or unsteady.
 Common causes of dizziness are an inner ear fluid imbalance or a lack of oxygen in your blood.
 Dizziness may be acute (lasts 3 days or less) or chronic (lasts longer than 3 days).
 You may have dizzy spells that last from seconds to a few hours.

 Return to the emergency department if: